Trauma is a serious injury or

 Your vital signs may be tested.
 This can be done with: Blood pressure measurementRespiratory monitoringElectrocardiogram (EKG)

-To help reduce your chances of trauma, the Centers for Disease Control (CDC) and the National Safety Council recommend that you take the following steps: Always use seat belts.Never drive or operate any equipment while under the influence of alcohol or drugs.
+To help reduce your chance of trauma: Always use seat belts.Never drive or operate any equipment while under the influence of alcohol or drugs.
 Certain medications can be dangerous as well.Do not use a cell phone while driving.Keep poisons, medication, and cleaning supplies locked up.
 Keep them away from small children.Teach children to swim.
 Teach all family members about water safety.Develop a fire safety plan.Make sure all alarm and fire equipment is up to date such as smoke alarms, carbon monoxide alarms, and fire extinguishers.If you have firearms in the house, make sure they are kept unloaded.
 Keep them in a locked location.Wear helmets while biking.Wear the right safety equipment for all sports and recreation activities.Wear appropriate protective gear when using power tools.Help prevent falls in the home.
 Install night-lights, grab bars, and hand rails.Avoid putting yourself at risk for an accident, violence, or other physical trauma.

 Trauma fact sheet.
 National Institute of General Medical Sciences website.
 Available at: